aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

 Be sure to read the [documentation for the feature](https://docs.ab.bot/guides/ui-elements/?tabs=tabid-cs).

-In this blog post, we build on the documentation to build a fun little Bot or Not skill.
+In this blog post, we build on the documentation to build a fun little "Bot or Not" skill.
 The skill is a game where the user is presented with an image and clicks a button to indicate whether the image is a bot or not.

 ## The pieces